Yuncheng-Tu/SUSTech-Course/RF & Microwave System/README.md

    - Custom-made tea-can antenna

 2. **Baseband Circuit Implementation**:
-   - Waveform generator using a microcontroller and DAC
+   - Waveform generator using a microcontroller(Teensy 4.0) and DAC IC: The programming of Teensy 4.0 is done in the Arduino IDE (integrated development environment)
-   - Low-pass filter (LPF)
+   - active low pass filter (LPF) with an adjustable gain

 3. **Data Acquisition and Processing**:
    - Data collected using Analog Discovery as an oscilloscope.